clairefields15/static-comp/README.md

 ## Future Additions

-I am unlikely to add any future additions to this project, but some avenues for improvement include small css animations to improve the UI such as ripples on buttons in mobile view.
+While I am unlikely to add many future additions to this project, a few small css animations could really make the UI/UX pop!

+- Ripples or some other kind of visual cue on button-tap in mobile view

+- Adding a subtle animation to the jumping dog in the logo (on scroll of when you reach the end of the page) would add a little fun!

+- Designing my own icons- animating the transition from hamburger button to close (X) button.

 ## Technologies
 HTML, CSS and vanilla JavaScript
+Procreate to design the logo

 ## Contributors
 Claire Fields, Front End Engineering student at the Turing School of Software and Design, currently in Mod 2 of 4.